AngusWeb/House-Price-Modelling/README.md

 - **Source:** Rightmove (active and sold property listings)
 - **Method:**
   - Started with a basic GitHub repository for Rightmove scraping.
-  - Analyzed Rightmove's HTML structure to locate JSON data embedded within JavaScript.
+  - Analysed Rightmove's HTML structure to locate JSON data embedded within JavaScript.
-  - Utilized the `lxml` library (specifically the `etree` function) to parse HTML and extract additional numeric data.
+  - Utilised the `lxml` library (specifically the `etree` function) to parse HTML and extract additional numeric data.
 - **Data Points Collected:**
   - Initial points: price, type, address, postcode, and number of bedrooms.
   - Expanded to include ten additional numeric data points per house, such as the number of images, floorplans, and virtual tours.